GoogleChrome/web.dev/src/site/content/en/blog/optimize-long-tasks/index.md

   </figcaption>
 </figure>

 This is a simplistic example of how `postTask()` can be used.
-It's possible to instantiate different `TaskController` objects that can share priorities between tasks, including the ability to change priorities for different `TaskController` instances as needed.
+It's possible to create separate `TaskController` instances that can share priorities between tasks, including the ability to change priorities for different `TaskController` instances as needed.

 {% Aside 'important' %}
 [`postTask()` is not supported in all browsers](https://caniuse.com/mdn-api_scheduler_posttask).
 You can use feature detection to see if it's available, or consider using [a polyfill](https://www.npmjs.com/package/scheduler-polyfill).